Best Tirzepatide Without Membership Fee: 7 Options Compared

 - The cancellation method (email, phone, in-app, or unclear?)

-- The refund policy if you cancel mid-cycle
+- The refund policy if you cancel mid-cycle — and the refund policy if the provider's clinician turns you down

 - The name of the compounding pharmacy filling your prescription